About Boston College

 Certain personally identifiable information from a student's education record, designated by Boston College as directory information, may be released without the student's prior consent.
 This information includes name; term, home, local, and electronic mail addresses; telephone listing; date and place of birth; photograph; major field of study; enrollment status; grade level; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; school/college of enrollment; anticipated date of graduation; degrees and awards received; the most recent previous educational agency or institution attended; and other similar information.

 Electronic access to selected directory information is available to both the Boston College community and the general public.
-A student who so wishes has the right to prevent the release of all directory information including verification of enrollment, or to suppress selected directory information in their Agora Portal account under "Privacy Preferences."
+A student who so wishes has the right to prevent the release of all directory information including verification of enrollment, or to suppress selected directory information at www.bc.edu/myservices (“Privacy Preferences Confirm/Review).”
 This must be done by the end of the first week of enrollment.

 When a student reaches the age of 18, or attends a postsecondary institution regardless of age, FERPA rights transfer to the student.
 Guidelines for the disclosure of information to parents are as follows: